-New adult (also known as coming-of-age) is a fairly new genre of novel that was first introduced in 2009 by St. Martin’s Press.
+New adult (also sometimes known as coming-of-age) is a fairly new genre of novel that was first introduced in 2009 by St. Martin’s Press.
 The genre bridges the gap between young adult and adult audiences.
 The age group of this genre general ranges between 18 and 25, but can be extended to age 30.
 Characters of new adult are often exposed to new situations and introspective challenges, such as:

 - The coming-of-age experience;